demisto/content-docs/docs/contributing/contributing.md

 1. Make sure you have all the [Contributing Requirements](../contributing/contrib-requirements) satisfied.
 1. Setup a development environment by following the brief [Dev Setup Guide](dev-setup) or the more detailed [Tutorial](../tutorials/tut-setup-dev).
 1. Follow the [Content Pack Structure](../packs/packs-format) to build your contribution. [demisto-sdk init](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/init/README.md) will help you create it.
 1. Depending on the content entities you need to build, navigate to the specific section of this website for details.
-If you are creating Integrations and/or Automations, make sure that you:
+If you are creating Integrations and/or Scripts (aka Automations), make sure that you:
-    * Use the proper  [Directory Structure](../integrations/package-dir). [demisto-sdk init](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/init/README.md) will help you create it.
+    * Use the proper  [Integration/Script Directory Structure](../integrations/package-dir). [demisto-sdk init](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/init/README.md) will help you create it.
 If working on existing code, beyond trivial changes, we require converting to this structure as it allows running linting and unit tests and provides a clearer review process.
     * Understand the [YAML file](../integrations/yaml-file) structure and the [Parameter Types](../integrations/parameter-types).
     * Make sure your integration follows our [Logo Guidelines](../integrations/integration-logo).
     * Read and follow [Python code conventions](../integrations/code-conventions) (recommended) or [Powershell code conventions](../integrations/powershell-code) (advanced users only).